Alexey Neklyudov

 Biography

-Russian tenor Alexey Neklyudov is one of the most promising representatives of the lyric tenor repertoire of his generation.
-He gained international recognition with his acclaimed debut as Lensky in Tchaikovsky's Eugene Onegin at the Bregenz Festival and at the Gran Teatre del Liceu in Barcelona.
-Other important milestones in his career include his debut at the Zurich Opera as Ferrando (Così fan tutte) and Percy (Anna Bolena), at the Komische Oper Berlin as Alfredo (La traviata), and his performance as Lensky at the Gulbenkian Foundation in Lisbon under the musical direction of Lorenzo Viotti.
+The Russian tenor Alexey Neklyudov is regarded as one of the most promising lyric tenors of his generation.
+He gained international attention with his acclaimed debut as Lenski in Tchaikovsky’s Eugene Onegin at the Bregenz Festival as well as at the Gran Teatre del Liceu in Barcelona.
+Further important milestones in his career include his debut at Zurich Opera House as Ferrando (Così fan tutte) and Percy (Anna Bolena), his appearance as Alfredo (La traviata) at the Komische Oper Berlin, and his performance as Lenski with the Gulbenkian Foundation in Lisbon under the musical direction of Lorenzo Viotti.

-He is a permanent member of the Novaya Opera Moscow ensemble, where he regularly performs central roles in the lyric tenor repertoire.
+He is a permanent ensemble member of Novaya Opera Moscow, where he regularly performs central roles of the lyric tenor repertoire.

 -

-In the 2024/25 season, Alexey Neklyudov's guest appearances included Alfredo in La traviata at the Graz Opera.
-He also made his debut at the Opéra de Paris as Rinuccio in Puccini's Il Trittico – a role he had previously interpreted with great success at the Salzburg Festival under Franz Welser-Möst.
+In the 2024/25 season, Alexey Neklyudov appeared at Oper Graz as Alfredo (La traviata).
+He also made his debut at the Opéra de Paris as Rinuccio in Puccini’s Il Trittico, a role he had previously sung with great success at the Salzburg Festival under Franz Welser-Möst.

-The young tenor garnered attention with his Western European debut as Nemorino in Donizetti's L'elisir d'amore at the Badisches Staatstheater Karlsruhe.
-There, he expanded his repertoire with roles such as Tamino (The Magic Flute), Oronte (Alcina), and again Percy (Anna Bolena).
-In 2018, he made his acclaimed debut as Don Ottavio in concert performances of Mozart's Don Giovanni with the Moscow Chamber Orchestra at the Tchaikovsky Concert Hall.
-Further highlights of his career include Belfiore in Rossini's Il viaggio a Reims and Lensky at the Bolshoi Theatre in Moscow – a house where he regularly performs as a guest.
-Concert engagements have taken him to the Colmar Festival, where in 2019 he sang Mozart's Requiem and Rachmaninoff's The Bells.
+His Western European debut as Nemorino in Donizetti’s L’elisir d’amore at the Badisches Staatstheater Karlsruhe brought him early recognition.
+There he expanded his repertoire with roles such as Tamino (Die Zauberflöte), Oronte (Alcina) and again Percy (Anna Bolena).
+In 2018 he made a highly acclaimed debut as Don Ottavio in concert performances of Mozart’s Don Giovanni with the Moscow Chamber Orchestra at the Tchaikovsky Concert Hall.
+Further highlights of his career include Belfiore in Rossini’s Il viaggio a Reims and Lenski at the Bolshoi Theatre Moscow, where he appears regularly.
+Concert engagements have taken him to the Colmar Festival, where he performed Mozart’s Requiem and Rachmaninov’s The Bells in 2019.

-Since 2013, Alexey Neklyudov has been a permanent member of the Novaya Opera Moscow, where he maintains a broad repertoire, including Lensky (Eugene Onegin), Alfredo (La traviata), Tebaldo (I Capuleti e i Montecchi), Tsar Berendey (The Snow Maiden) and Nemorino (L’elisir d’amore).
-At the Bolshoi Theatre in Moscow, he has appeared as Ferrando, Don Ottavio, Lensky, and Belfiore, among other roles.
+Since 2013, Alexey Neklyudov has been a permanent ensemble member of Novaya Opera Moscow, where he maintains a broad repertoire including Lenski (Eugene Onegin), Alfredo (La traviata), Tebaldo (I Capuleti e i Montecchi), Tsar Berendey (The Snow Maiden) and Nemorino (L’elisir d’amore).
+At the Bolshoi Theatre Moscow he has appeared as Ferrando, Don Ottavio, Lenski and Belfiore.

-As a concert and opera tenor, he has worked with numerous renowned conductors, including Vladimir Spivakov, Vladimir Jurowski, Vladimir Fedoseyev, Ottavio Dantone, Lorenzo Viotti, Ainars Rubikis, Pietro Rizzo, Valentin Uryupin, Federico Maria Sardelli, Frieder Bernius, Benjamin Pionnier, Fabio Mastrangelo, Dmitri Jurowski and Ken-David Masur.
-2025/26
+As a concert and opera tenor, he has collaborated with numerous distinguished conductors, including Vladimir Spivakov, Vladimir Jurowski, Vladimir Fedoseyev, Ottavio Dantone, Lorenzo Viotti, Ainars Rubikis, Pietro Rizzo, Valentin Uryupin, Federico Maria Sardelli, Frieder Bernius, Benjamin Pionnier, Fabio Mastrangelo, Dmitri Jurowski and Ken-David Masur.

 Any changes or reductions must be approved by ARSIS Artist Management.
 Please do not use older material.